Kirkbride, Durisdeer: The old kirk and churchyard

-A 1725 Communion Token for Kirkbride, designated as 'KB' is held by the Dumfries Museum.
+A 1725 Communion Token for Kirkbride, designated as 'KB', is held by the Dumfries Museum.

 The manse

 It is not clear where the manse stood however it may have been at Kirkbride Farm and mill.
 A description of it refers to it having a castle like appearance with thick walls built to withstand the fierce gales.
 It was demolished prior to 1846 and was of such strength that considerable effort was needed to reduce it to rubble.

 Ministers

-Walter de Lillescliff is the first recorded parson at the time of Edward I. The story is told of one of the curates who held office prior to the Reformation being hounded from the parish by a group of five parishioners led by another named Clark.
-The curate had woefully neglected his duties and the six men arrived at the manse one day, demanded to see the curate and after being observed by him they found that he has escaped through a window and the last they saw of him he was running up beside the Stroquhairn Burn on his way to Wanlockhead and safety.
+Walter de Lillescliff is the first recorded person in the time of Edward I. The story is told of one of the curates who held office prior to the Reformation being hounded from the parish by a group of five parishioners led by another named Clark.
+The curate had woefully neglected his duties and the six men arrived at the manse one day, demanded to see the curate and, after being observed by him they found that he has escaped through a window and the last they saw of him he was running up beside the Stroquhairn Burn on his way to Wanlockhead and safety.